Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 Ibrahim was awarded funding by the National Institutes of Health to look deeper.

-Ibrahim is also studying the effect of green light for conditions like fibromyalgia, nerve pain related to HIV and chemotherapy and a painful bladder condition called interstitial cystitis.
+Ibrahim is also studying the effect of green light for conditions such as fibromyalgia, nerve pain related to HIV and chemotherapy and a painful bladder condition called interstitial cystitis.

 The interaction between light and pain

-The link between light and pain is a promising area of research, says Mary Heinricher, Professor and Vice Chair for Research in the Department of Neurosurgery at Oregon Health & Science University, but she says she's not yet convinced that color is the most important variable in modulating pain.
+The link between light and pain is a promising area of research, says Mary Heinricher, professor and vice chair for research in the Department of Neurological Surgery at Oregon Health & Science University, but she says she's not yet convinced that color is the most important variable in modulating pain.

 "The effects of the green light is pretty subtle," Heinricher says.
 "We need the parallel work showing what are the relevant neural circuits if we are going to make anything tremendously useful for people."

-She says it also remains to be seen if the green light research translates into humans, which process color differently than rodents.
+She says it also remains to be seen if the green light research translates into humans, who process color differently from how rodents do.

-Heinricher doesn't expect green light will be a primary treatment for chronic pain anytime soon, but says the research is a laudable and necessary step as we tease out the underlying science.
+Heinricher doesn't expect that green light will be a primary treatment for chronic pain anytime soon, but she says the research is a laudable and necessary step as we tease out the underlying science.

-"We have tended to run to drugs, and not thought about intervening in the physical environment," she says.
-"This is a wake up call.
+"We have tended to run to drugs and not thought about intervening in the physical environment," she says.
+"This is a wake-up call.
 There's something going on there."

-At OHSU, her team is looking at photosensitivity in veterans with chronic pain, some of whom have a traumatic brain injury, and using functional MRI to see how they process light compared to those without chronic pain.
-She says it's possible photosensitivity could be a predictor of chronic pain.
+At OHSU, her team is looking at photosensitivity in veterans with chronic pain, some of whom have a traumatic brain injury, and using functional MRI to see how they process light compared with those without chronic pain.
+She says it's possible that photosensitivity could be a predictor of chronic pain.

-Heinricher says her team happened upon this area of research accidentally when they noticed certain cells that facilitate pain responded to a flash light in a dark lab.
+Heinricher says her team happened upon this area of research accidentally when they noticed certain cells that facilitate pain responded to a flashlight in a dark lab.

 "I was quite surprised," she says.
 "If you had asked me this five years ago, I would have said no way."

-"A happy thought."
+"A happy thought"

-If green light proves effective in human studies, neurologist Dr. Morris Levin says he would welcome the treatment.
+If green light proves effective in human studies, neurologist Dr. Morris Levin says, he would welcome the treatment.

 "It is a happy thought.
 I hope it works," says Levin, director of the Headache Center at the University of California, San Francisco.
 "A lot of these other treatments don't work as well as we'd like, and a lot of them cause side effects."

-Migraine sufferers are "very sensitive to environmental stimuli," and Levin says the idea of manipulating light to lessen the headache severity is a "plausible" approach.
+Migraine sufferers are "very sensitive to environmental stimuli," and Levin says the idea of manipulating light to lessen headache severity is a "plausible" approach.

 "The problem arises when you try to find exactly what in the environment really stimulates the migraine and what in the environment might be changed without too much trouble that would still be really beneficial," he says.